VHCC/LineBot/README.md

 ```

-### How to run this project
+## How to run this project

-1. reverse-proxy this app
+- reverse-proxy this app
-2. python3 app.py
+- python3 app.py
-3. set the webhook url in Line Console.
+- set the webhook url in Line Console.
-4. set the right port in reverse-proxy, it's 1234
+- set the right port in reverse-proxy, default is 1234.

 ## Line-Api